apezel/broccoli-clext/README.md

 --once if you only want to disable the watch feature.

---no-watchman do disable wathcman and use poll.
+--no-watchman do disable wathcman and use fs.watch.

 --clean to use rimraf.
 If not used, files are merged.